henrystoldt/MAPLEAF/README.md

 `$ pip install MAPLEAF`

 The (optional) dependencies used to enable 3D flight path renders (mayavi) and parallelization (ray) are not installed by default because they're often tricky to get running.
-Run the installOptionalPackages.py script to try installing them if you want to use those capabilities.
-See ray and mayavi github pages/documentation for help getting them installed.
+Run the [installOptionalPackages.py](https://github.com/henrystoldt/MAPLEAF/blob/master/installOptionalPackages.py) script to try installing them if you want to use those capabilities.
+See ray and mayavi github pages/documentation for more help getting them installed.

 ### Test your installation
 Unit tests: